justsolomon/vue-axios-request/README.md

 The `useNetworkRequest` function takes in three parameters, namely:

 1. `url`, the endpoint for the network request,

 2. `initialStateKeys`, an object containing the keys for the network request's state (i.e `data`, `loading`, `error`), and

 3. `options`, an object which can contain any of the below three properties:

-   1. `storeMutation`, the mutation for committing the request data to the store,
+   - `storeMutation`, the mutation for committing the request data to the store.
-   2. `config`, the Axios request config object, and
+   - `config`, the Axios request config object.
-   3. `errorHandler`, a custom function for handling Axios errors.
+   - `errorHandler`, a custom function for handling Axios errors.

 When the function is called, it returns three methods: